Fesaa/EHB/BA2/Backend-Web/Project1/HoloShop/README.md

 # Extra TODO's
 These are TODO's I originally wasn't going to implement, and aren't needed.
 But would be fun!
 - Users with the `FORUMS_CREATE` privilege should get a message on the forums page to create a forum if none are present
+- Re-order ccs files

 # Development Standards
-These are some standars I tried to follow, or will follow/implement in my project to keep it orderly for me.
+These are some standards I tried to follow, or will follow/implement in my project to keep it orderly for me.

 ## Empty getters
 A getter that might return something indicating an absence should be named `get<Name>`, one that never returns null should be named `<Name>`.